Our keynote speaker for the 17th Annual I@Q Conference was Dr. Amarnath Amarasingam.

 In a world of ubiquitous and competing information, the ability to pose critical questions and forge a path to answer them has never been more important.
 Students who engage in inquiry projects are better able to analyze, synthesize, and evaluate information; develop discipline-specific research skills; persist and make intellectual and personal gains; demonstrate greater problem-solving and research skills; and are more satisfied with their overall educational experience.

-The 15th annual I@Q conference in March 2021 took place online to promote and showcase undergraduate research and creative work.
+The 16th Annual I@Q Conference in March 2022 took place online to promote and showcase undergraduate research and creative work.
 All submissions were documented in the official online Inquiry@Queen's conference proceedings and made publicly accessible.

-2022 I@Q banner image created by Carling Spinney, Queen's Library.
+2023 I@Q banner image created by Emma Bullerwell, Carling Spinney, and Brianna Storms, Queen's Library.